rcammisola/tennis-game-refactoring-kata/README.md

     * Think this is useful to consider where possible in order to avoid having the wrong abstraction - within reason
     * Link to Sandi Metz talk?

+## Game 3

+* This looks like the "cleverest" solution and is hard to unpick to begin with

+### Low-hanging fruit

+* Renamed class attributes (player name and points)
+* Renamed single character variable names
+* Reformatted to remove clutter